|Posted on 31 January, 2019 at 5:00|

 Taking my chin in her hand, she looks at me intently and says, “And you, my dear, will have to be very intelligent.”

 At the age of 8, none of this means a lot to me (although I know enough not to recount this episode to my mother.)
-For one thing, I am a tomboy whose greatest ambition is to be John Wayne, or any other cowboy, and cowboys have never struck me as needing to be either pretty or intelligent.
+For one thing, I am a tomboy whose greatest ambition is to be a cowboy, and cowboys have never struck me as needing to be either pretty or intelligent.
 However, as I grow up, reach my late teens and start getting interested in being female, subconsciously I start taking Grandma’s advice.
 I try to dress as well as my budget will allow and even when I’m being casual, always make sure that I am “finished”.
 This has stood me in good stead when I have been called to a job interview with 4 hours notice or have met someone at a casual event who turns into a future client.
+(By the way, I am not saying women 'should' wear makeup - it is about finding your own definition of what gets you ready to meet the world.)